 1.1 Intern will need a professional to serve as both a mentor and supervisor.

-1.2 If the organization is student-run (e.g., California Aggie), intern needs to also identify a professional who will, along with any student supervisor, serve as a site supervisor.
+1.2 If the organization is student-run (e.g., Morning Sign Out), intern needs to also identify a professional who will, along with any student supervisor, serve as a site supervisor.
 Contact Steve Magagnini at firstname.lastname@example.org if you are interested in receiving UWP 192 internship credit for your work at the California Aggie.

 - Once you have identified your internship, complete the Request for Approval of Internship for Academic Credit.